|Safe blood transfusion v. Window period

 - Donated Blood Is Tested With A Monospot Test To Prevent Passing The Aids Virus On To The Recipient Of A Blood Transfusion?

-- Can U Get HIV From Period Blood?
+- Can Someone Get AIDS From Period Blood?

-- Should I Get Tested After Period Blood?
+- Can You Get HIV From Period Blood?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.